 Christian Plonka, Stage Manager

-Breon Canady, Actor, playing Sogolon, Mimbardda, etc.
+Breon Canady, Actor, as Sogolon, Mimbardda, etc.

 Download the Program for Apollo's Troupe